folinimarc/os_gis_sandbox/README.md

 ## What is this about?
 The goal is to make it easy and fun to experiment with the amazing geospatial open source (OS) tools.
-Examples include PostGIS to store and process spatial data, GeoServer to make it available via OGC standardized services and python's extensive geo-ecosystem.
+Examples include PostGIS to store and process spatial data, GeoServer to make it available via OGC standardized services and Python's extensive geo-ecosystem.
 All of this should be possible without worrying about the sometimes tedious installation of dependencies (yes, I am looking at you GDAL and GeoPandas) and configuring services to work together properly.